-This resolution shall be known as the budget resolution for the City of Bryant, Arkansas, for the twelve (12) month period beginning January 1, 2020 and ending December 31, 2020.
-The attached Section 1. budget, incorporated herein, reflects estimated revenues and expenditures as set forth on the The respective funds for each item of expenditure proposed in the budget for 2020 are hereby approved and adopted for the operation of the City of Bryant, Arkansas, by the City Council on this Section 2. date and constitute an appropriation of funds which are lawfully applicable to the items contained with the budget.
-The Mayor or her duly authorized representative may approve for payment, out of funds appropriated by this budget or otherwise approved by the City Council for that purpose or may disapprove any bills, debts, or liabilities asserted as claims against the City up to a maximum Section 3.

-amount allowed by Arkansas law and the payment or disapproval of any bills, debts, or liabilities exceeding that amount shall require the confirmation of this governing body.
+- This resolution shall be known as the budget resolution for the City of Bryant, Arkansas, for the twelve Section 1.
+(12) month period beginning January 1, 2021 and ending December 31, 2021.
+The attached budget, incorporated herein, reflects estimated revenues and expenditures as set forth on the succeeding pages. - Section 2.
+The respective funds for each item of expenditure proposed in the budget for 2021 are hereby approved and adopted for the operation of the City of Bryant, Arkansas, by the City Council on this date and constitute an appropriation of funds which are lawfully applicable to the items contained with the budget. - The Mayor or her duly authorized representative may approve for payment, out of funds appropriated by this budget or otherwise approved by the City Council for that purpose or may disapprove any bills, debts, or liabilities asserted as claims against the City up to a maximum amount allowed by Arkansas law and the payment or disapproval of any bills, debts, or liabilities exceeding that amount shall require the confirmation of this governing body.

-PASSED AND APPROVED this 17 day of December, 2019.
+PASSED AND APPROVED this 15 day of December, 2020.